storiesofsolidarity/story-database/API_DOCUMENTATION.md

 ## /api/county

-Returns a read-only CountyStoriesViewSet, paginated in sets of 100, optionally filtered by `?state_name`.
+Returns a read-only CountyStoriesViewSet, paginated in sets of 100, optionally filtered by `?state_name` or `?state`.
 Results include story counts for counties and a short preview for initial display.
 Lengths are limited by sos.serializers.STORY_PREVIEW_MAX_COUNT, STORY_PREVIEW_MAX_LENGTH.
 Pagination is controlled by sos.pagination.MediumResultsSetPagination.page_size

 example GET